 That’s pretty much it!
 You can use both to great effect in promoting your websites and bringing in some extra income.

-You can apply what you’ve learned to your WordPress website hosted with Kinsta.
-Our managed WordPress hosting plans take the stress out of site maintenance so you can focus on the big picture aspects of your business instead.
+You can apply what you’ve learned to your website hosted with Kinsta.
+Our application hosting, database hosting, and managed WordPress hosting plans take the stress out of site maintenance so you can focus on the big picture aspects of your business instead.

 Save time, costs and maximize site performance with: